The Best Eco-Friendly Bedding Materials, From Hemp to Eucalyptus

 3 Eco-Friendly Bedding Materials to Try

-Up first, bamboo.
+First up, bamboo.
 “Bamboo can be grown without pesticides, which is great,” says McIntosh.
-“It can use a little water and it's a very fast growing crop.”
+“It can use a little water and it's a very fast-growing crop.”
 In fact, bamboo can grow up to three feet per day and regrows naturally.
 This makes it an effortlessly regenerative plant, perfect for keeping up with consumer demand.

 With that being said, it's important to ensure the bamboo is sustainably sourced.
 When considering bamboo bedding, check to see if the product uses Certified Organic or FSC certified bamboo.
 It’s also important to note that “the vast majority of [bamboo fabric] is what's called 'bamboo viscose', which is made with a process that utilizes a very harmful toxic chemical called carbon disulfide," says McIntosh.

 Viscose, which is a type of rayon, should typically be easy to spot, though.
 The Federal Trade Commission requires these fabrics to be labeled as “rayon made from bamboo," making it easier to identify bedding that may have potentially been produced with harmful chemicals.
 For a sustainable bamboo bedding brand, try Ettitude.

 A second eco-friendly bedding option is eucalyptus, also known as Lyocell.
 “Lyocell has no plastic in it, there’s no petroleum, no petrochemicals,” says McIntosh.
 “It’s made to be a closed loop process where the wood is processed into a fiber using a non-toxic solvent called amine oxide.”
 McIntosh goes on to explain that this solvent is then able to break down harmlessly and can be nearly 100% recaptured and reused to create another batch of fiber.